yanxi-chen/Trinity-RFT/examples/opmd_gsm8k/README.md

 # Example: OPMD on GSM8K dataset

-This example shows the usage of OPMD on the GSM8K dataset.
+This example shows the usage of OPMD (an off-policy RL algorithm) on the GSM8K dataset.

 For more detailed information, please refer to the [documentation](../../docs/sphinx_doc/source/tutorial/example_reasoning_advanced.md).